whereiskurt/tiogo/README.md

 - [x] An example Dockerfile and build recipe `(docs/recipe/)` for a docker workflow
   - Use `docker build --tag tiogo:bulid .` to create a full golang image
   - Use `docker run -it --rm tiogo:build` to work from with the container

-I've [curated a YouTube playlist](https://www.youtube.com/playlist?list=PLa1qVAzg1FHthbIaRRbLyA4sNE4PmLmn6) of videos which help explain how I ended up with this structure and 'why things are the way they are.'
-I've leveraged 'best practices' I've seen and that have been explicted called out by others.
-Of course **THERE ARE SOME WRINKLES** and few **PURELY DEMONSTRATION** portions of code.
-I hope to be able to keep improving on this.